Prophet of the Lord

 🚪 Proceed with Discernment

-By continuing to access this site, you agree to be spiritually sober, scripturally grounded, and reasonably agreeable.
+By continuing to access this site, you agree to be spiritually sober, prayerfully attentive, scripturally grounded, and reasonably agreeable.
 If that’s too much to ask—feel free to scroll elsewhere.
-The devil's at the door; stay spiritually sharp—because deception, distraction, or danger is close.
+The devil is at the door; stay alert, because deception and distraction are always near.

 ⚖️ Legal Disclaimer